GraMSec 2020 post-proceedings will be published in the Lecture Notes in Computer Science series (Springer).

 TOPICSThis year, we are particularly keen to encourage excellent submissions related, but not restricted, to the following broad headings:

-- Graph representations: mathematical, conceptual, and implemented tools for describing and reasoning about security
+- Graph representations: mathematical, conceptual, and implemented tools for describing and reasoning about security and safety

 - Logical approaches: formal logical tools for representing and reasoning about graphs and their use as modelling tools in security